Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_on_webhosting/guide.en-ie.md

 > **Before you continue**, please ensure that **each domain name and/or subdomain** covered by a future SSL certificate:
 >
 > - Points to the IP address of your web hosting plan.
-> - is (are) declared on one of the websites on your web hosting.
+> - Is declared on one of the websites on your web hosting.
 > - Does not already have an active SSL certificate.
 >
 > To check this, please refer to our guides below: